guidouil/PicoCalcStuffs/README.md

 ## Starfield

-A screensaver inspired by win95 and partialy vibe coded with a GPTs
+A screensaver inspired by win95 and partialy vibe coded with a GPTs.

 Launch it using `run "starfield` command.